jforday12/ColourMazeBot/README.md

 	    __delay_ms(50);
 	}

+We use the turn right and left 45 degrees in order to execute the different colour commands.
+We used 45 degree bursts as the motors handle shorter bursts better and more accurately thus we can achieve a higher level of precision.
+For example for the red card.

+	void RedMove(struct DC_motor *mL,struct DC_motor *mR){
+    	reverseDetect(&motorL, &motorR);
+    	// turn right 90 degrees
+    	turnRight45(&motorL, &motorR);
+    	turnRight45(&motorL, &motorR);
+	}

+The reverse detect function backs up the buggy slightly to avoid turning into or hitting the wall.
+We calibrated the length of time to back up to be 200ms.

+	void reverseDetect(struct DC_motor *mL,struct DC_motor *mR){
+    fullSpeedBack(mL,mR);
+    __delay_ms(200);
+    stop(&motorL, &motorR);
+    __delay_ms(50);
+	}

+Another reverse function to the reverseDetect is the reverse 1 block.
+This is used for the yellow and pink movements and we use the variable RunOneBlockTime to calibrate how long a block is.

+	void reverseOneBlock(struct DC_motor *mL,struct DC_motor *mR){
+    fullSpeedBack(mL,mR);
+    __delay_ms(RunOneBlockTime); // reverse time period needs to be calibrated stop(&motorL, &motorR);
+    __delay_ms(50);
+	}

+In regarding forward movemnt the first function we have is full speed ahead.
 The fullspeedAhead function is the function that is run in the main code and will ramp up the speed of the car until the specified power at which point the car will move continuouslly forward until another instruction is received.

 	void fullSpeedAhead(struct DC_motor *mL, struct DC_motor *mR)
 	{